peacock0803sz/slides/talks/pyconapac2023/pyconapac2023.md

 ## <https://pip.pypa.io/en/stable/index.html>

 <!--
-Thanks for listening this far, but please don't leave!
-Now the last tool is pip.
+Thanks for listening, but **PLEASE DO NOT LEAVE!** Now the last tool is pip.
+It maybe no need to explain, but I'll introduce it briefly.
 -->

 ---

 # pip: Pros

-- Build-in in Python, very simple
+- (Almost) Build-in in Python, very simple
 - Works with `pyproject.toml` spec, [PEP 621](https://peps.python.org/pep-0621/) style

 # pip: Cons